 The ISM Today

-In its 40-year history, the Institute has grown from a group of three faculty and ten students to a community of well over 100 staff, faculty, students, and visiting scholars and artists.
+Since its founding in 1973, the Institute has grown from a group of three faculty and ten students to a community of well over 100 staff, faculty, students, and visiting scholars and artists.
 In addition to our longtime partnerships with the Yale School of Music and Yale Divinity School, our work extends to the departments of American Studies, Art History, Medieval Studies, Music, Religious Studies, as well as to various University collections and galleries.
 While most of our work remains grounded in Christian studies, a growing amount extends to music, ritual, and related arts of other religious traditions.

 A peculiar danger of our own society is that so many of us are now so well off.
 The “do-it-yourself” society is in danger of developing a contempt for the minority of poor, and disadvantaged, and helpless.
 In recalling us to such concern and to the unpalatable truth that we save our lives only by losing them, the compassionate artist has often been the best preacher among us.